descope/python-sdk/README.md

 )
 link_identifier = resp["linkId"] # Show the user which link they should press in their email pending_ref = resp["pendingRef"] # Used to poll for a valid session
+masked_email = resp["maskedEmail"] # The email that the message was sent to in a masked format
 ```

 After sending the link, you must poll to receive a valid session using the `pending_ref` from